rundis/lt-snippets/README.md

 ##Version
+* 0.0.5 Allow inline scripts and placeholders with code to have braces
 * 0.0.4 Scripting inside your snippets for tabstops, mirrors and arbitrary script code.
 A few bugs were squashed along the way
 * 0.0.3 Fix for behaviors not loading
 * 0.0.2 Support placeholders, escape html, prefer $lthome/settings/snippets to $lthome/snippets and a few other minor fixes.
 Some breaking changes.
 Pls see [Release notes](https://github.com/rundis/lt-snippets/releases/tag/0.0.2)